ligurio/swebok-v3/0_introduction.md

 In 1958, John Tukey, the world-renowned statistician, coined the term software.
 The term software engineering was used in the title of a NATO conference held in Germany in 1968.
-The IEEE Computer Society first published its Transactions on Software Engineering in 1972, and a commit- tee for developing software engineering standards was established within the IEEE Computer Society in 1976.
+The IEEE Computer Society first published its Transactions on Software Engineering in 1972, and a committee for developing software engineering standards was established within the IEEE Computer Society in 1976.

-In 1990, planning was begun for an international standard to provide an overall view of soft- ware engineering.
+In 1990, planning was begun for an international standard to provide an overall view of software engineering.
 The standard was completed in 1995 with designation ISO/IEC 12207 and given the title of Standard for Software Life Cycle Processes.
 The IEEE version of 12207 was published in 1996 and provided a major foundation for the body of knowledge captured in SWEBOK 2004.
 The